MPF Conservation assessed the Jantzen Beach Carousel in 2018, and subsequently treated three horses and several decorative objects from the carousel.

 Tibetans historic leg was laid onto tulip poplar to ascertain the best direction of grain patterning in order to achieve optimal strength, left.

 A tenon was created to act as a temporary connecting point between the shoulder and new leg.
 A bore was set for anchoring the tenon with a pin.

 Above, the leg pin was temporarily placed and the beginning of the thigh to chest (upper leg) mortising began, prior to joining the two sides of the leg.

-Mortising and boring of the upper thigh prior to laminating and carving, above.
+Mortising and boring of the upper shoulder prior to laminating and carving, above.

 Boring operation to affix the fresh upper thigh into the historic shoulder structure, above.
 The introduction of temporary pins to hold the fresh leg in stasis during fitting.

 The further excavation of the historic overlapping squit jointed knee and the mocking up/patterning processes prior to cutting the fresh knee.

 Above, the excavation of the rotted knee and formation of the fresh joint connections to unify the historic ankle and hoof to the freshly created knee-to-shin join.